Richardinho/blog-posts/kara-erickson-review.md

     }
   }
 ```
-This differs from Kara's example in that an extra check is needed that `this.input` exists before attempting to use it.
-This check is needed when the CFC is used in a Reactive form, but not when used in a Template Driven form.
-Apparently, the Angular Forms API calls writeValue() before the view has been queried for the input field.
+This differs from Kara's example in that an extra check is needed to make sure that the `input` property exists before attempting to use it.
+This check is needed when the component is used in a Reactive form, but not in a Template Driven form.
+Apparently, the Angular Reactive Forms API calls `writeValue()` before  `input` is set.

 ### registerOnChange()
 [14:45](https://youtu.be/CD_t3m2WMM8?t=885)

-The `registerOnChange()` method is called by the forms API to pass a callback to our code which we then must call whenever there is some change within our component.
+The `registerOnChange()` method is called by the forms API to pass a callback to our code which we must call whenever there is a change within our component.
 ```
   // in component